kevinwuubloxFAE/CloudLocate-SARA-R510M8s/README.md

 ### Credentials
 In the line 70:

-#it can be created by a "Location Thing" or a "Thing" in the ThingStream
+#it can be created by a "CloudLocate Location Thing" or a "Thing" in the ThingStream

 Hostname = "mqtt.thingstream.io"